 When it comes down to it, both Ghost and WordPress are excellent platforms, but they serve very different kinds of creators.

-If you value simplicity and focus, Ghost is the better option.
-Its dashboard is intuitive, lightweight, and distraction-free, built purely for publishing.
 You don’t need plugins for newsletters, memberships, or subscriptions because they’re built in.
 For writers, bloggers, and solo creators, Ghost feels like it was designed with you in mind.

-WordPress, on the other hand, is the giant of website building.
-With thousands of plugins and themes, it can power anything, from a blog to a massive eCommerce store.
 But that flexibility comes with a cost.
 WordPress sites often become bloated, require constant plugin updates, and can face security vulnerabilities if not managed carefully.
 For non-technical users, this can quickly become overwhelming.

 👉 My choice would be Ghost.
 While WordPress is powerful, its ongoing maintenance and security risks make it less appealing for someone who just wants to focus on content.
 Ghost is cleaner, safer, and simply works without demanding constant attention.